brogers5/chocolatey-package-messenger/DESCRIPTION.md

 #### ANIMATED EFFECTS - Express yourself
 Bring your conversations to life with fun AR effects, message effects and selfie stickers.

+### CHAT THEMES - Your chats, Your way
+Choose from fun themes and colors to make your chats more personal ❤️ 🏳️‍🌈

 #### REPLIES & FORWARDING - Let the conversation flow
 Choose the exact message you want to reply to or forward, right in your chat.